PritamTheCoder/Cats_vs_Dogs_CNN/README.md

 * Place all training images in `data/train` under folders `cats` and `dogs`.
 * Images should be RGB format and of reasonable size.
-* Dataset can be found in Kaggle datasets.
+* Dataset can be found and organized from Kaggle datasets.

 ---